-Rooftop gardening is nothing new.
+Rooftop gardening is a concept that has been around as long as there have been roofs.
 City dwellers have been tucking plants on roofs and fire escapes for generations.
 Even green roofs, roofs covered with soil and plants, have been around for years.
 It seems no matter how much land a gardener has, we always seem to be looking for more space, and rooftop gardens of all kinds are gaining popularity in both residential and commercial sites.

 There are plenty of good reasons to consider a rooftop garden: